TissueMAPS/TissueMAPS/docs/installation.rst

     tm_deploy -vv vm terminate

-.. note:: The ``terminate`` command will remove virtual machines, but created networks and security groups won't get deleted.
+.. note:: The ``terminate`` command will remove virtual machine instances and storage volumes, but networks and security groups won't get deleted.